Favorite Indoor Attractions in the Pigeon Forge Area

 Ripley's Aquarium of the Smokies, located in Gatlinburg, is a wonderful location to visit for all ages.
 It is well worth the $5.99-$22.99 cost.
 Open daily, more than 10,000 sea creatures can be seen in a variety of underwater environments.
-There are sharks, coral reefs, a Tropical Rainforest, Touch-a-Ray Bay, interactive exhibits including the new Penguin Playhouse and much more.
-Walking through the acrylic tunnel on the moving sidewalk provides close-up views of many creatures in the large tank above.
+There are sharks, coral reefs, a Tropical Rainforest, Touch-a-Ray Bay, interactive exhibits including the Penguin Playhouse and glass-bottomed boat tour.
+Walking through the acrylic tunnel on the moving sidewalk provides close-up views of many creatures in the large tank around you.
 Combo packages are available with the many other Ripley's attractions in the area.

 The Comedy Barn in Pigeon Forge is a theater with good, clean family fun.
 The two hour variety show has ventriloquists, animals, singing, dancing and hilarity that must be experienced to be believed.
 Hokey?
 Yes, but the whole family will enjoy it anyway.
 Cost is $10.00 to $25.00.
 Combo packages are available for the attraction, as well, with other local shows.

-The Titanic is a new and unusual attraction to Pigeon Forge but guests love it.
-The 30,000 square foot museum dedicated to the 1912 Titanic.
+The Titanic is an unusual attraction in Pigeon Forge but guests love it.
+The 30,000 square foot museum is dedicated to the 1912 Titanic.
 Open daily, there are two decks and 20 galleries with stories and artifacts from the ship.
 Upon entrance, each guest is given a card with the name of one of the 2,208 passengers and a biography of that person.
 At the end of the self-guided tour, you can discover whether your passenger survived or perished.
 Touch a real iceberg and feel the cold water that surrounded the ship.
 Cost is from $11.19 - $22.37 plus tax per person.